davetropeano/schematics-onboarding/README.md

 - Ongoing collaboration via Slack, Email, GitHub
 - Bi-monthly 1-hr sync sessions (every two weeks)

 # Getting Started
 ## Prerequisites
 ## Install IBM Cloud Terraform
 IBM currently has an independent binary from Terraform core.
 Currently there are two flavors available, one for linux and one for OSX (both for amd64 architectures).
+The current version is based on terraform `0.9.1`.

 Please obtain the password from the IBM Schematics team to access these binaries: [click here to download](https://www.dropbox.com/sh/c18vcjnm5okizcz/AACAqFImsZw3GvQw9knb-ui_a?dl=0).

+### OSX
+Place the `terraform` binary into `/usr/local/bin`.
+If you already have `terraform` installed on your system and you want to continue to use it, you'll need to update your `$PATH` environment variable to make `/usr/local/bin` take precedence, OR rename the IBM Cloud terraform binary to something else (e.g. `ibm-cloud-tf`).
+If you decide to update `$PATH` you can simply add `export PATH=/usr/local/bin:/usr/local/sbin:/opt/local/bin:/opt/local/sbin:$PATH` to your `~/.bashrc` or `~/.profile` (if those files don't exist you can create them) and open a new terminal to take effect.

+### Linux
+Place the `terraform` binary into `/usr/local/`.
+If you already have `terraform` installed on your system and you want to continue to use it rename the IBM Cloud terraform binary to something else (e.g. `ibm-cloud-tf`).